 Studies show that the ocean and the coasts supply many more services when they are protected and well managed.
 Our goal is to include ecosystem services in marine management.
 We hope they will be recognized for their essential role in mitigation and adaptation to climate change, since their local impacts have global consequences.
 For the ocean to fulfill this mission, it is necessary that its biodiversity is preserved everywhere, from the coastlines to the deep sea.

 Let us consider for a second Posidonia meadows in the Mediterranean sea.
-These aquatic flowering plants live on the coasts and have numerous and different functions: to many species, they mean habitat, breeding ground and nursery; to us humans, they represent carbon sinks and help protect our coastlines.
+These aquatic flowering plants live on the coasts and have numerous different functions: to many species, they mean habitat, breeding ground and nursery; to us humans, they represent carbon sinks and help protect our coastlines.

-Let us now think global.
+Let us now think globally.
 Ocean circulation is a complex mechanism which plays a central role in climate regulation and marine biodiversity conservation.
 This circulation matters because it enables the ocean to transport heat, oxygen and nutrients across basins around the globe.

 According to WWF, the ocean generates each year economic benefits that are valued at least at 2 500 billion dollars!
 So why not protect the ocean simply because it is essential to our economy, our well-being and ultimately our survival?

 In a complex environment, it is important to remember that local actions have global impacts, and vice versa.
 A healthy ocean is our best ally if we want to have a sustainable lifestyle and foster an environmentally, socially and economically-friendly future.
 We have good news: our ocean has a susbtantial capacity for resilience.
-We must all be actors in te fight against climate change, and this means fight to protect the seas and oceans”.
+We must all be actors in the fight against climate change, and this means fighting to protect the seas and oceans”.